 Interested in bringing an educational program to a school or university?

-Future Folk Musik is a 90-minute interactive workshop for jazz and band instrumentalists that puts jazz in conversation with the various styles of American folk music that have surrounded it since its inception.
+Sam is also available to lead a 90-minute interactive workshop for jazz and band instrumentalists that puts jazz in conversation with the various styles of American folk music that have surrounded it since its inception.
 From the roots of blues and gospel, to bluegrass and country music, from Latin American and Caribbean folk music to rock and roll, Future Folk Musik explores what it means to be an American musician.
 Drawing on his experiences working with bluegrass and Americana musicians, Sam encourages students to open their ears to new sounds, songs, and strategies for group improvisation and practice.
 Students will listen to archival recordings of early roots music, compare the works of Louis Armstrong, Bill Monroe, Ornette Coleman, Nina Simone, Ray Charles and Charlie Haden, and learn to sing and play an old-time fiddle tune.

 Sam and the Human Hands are also available to lead advanced workshops on jazz and bluegrass improvisation techniques for instrumentalists and clinics for bands.